guicostaarantes/psi-web-client/README.md

 - This project is based on React and NextJS.
 - Make sure to read the [NextJS documentation](https://nextjs.org/docs) to better understand what is going on.

-### GraphQL
+### Server

 - This app consumes a GraphQL API available at [https://github.com/guicostaarantes/psi-server](https://github.com/guicostaarantes/psi-server).
-- It is recommended to read the server documentation and run it with Docker Compose to make sure this app is working properly.
+- It is recommended to clone this repo and run it with `docker-compose up --build` so that you can fully test the features on the web client.

 ### Folder structure